Anteosaurus

 As in many other dinocephalians the cranial bones of Anteosaurus are pachyostosed, but to a lesser extent than in tapinocephalid dinocephalians.
 In Anteosaurus, pachyostosis mainly occurs in the form of horn-shaped supraorbital protuberances.
-According to some paleontologists this structure would be implicated in intraspecific agonistic behaviour, including head-pushing probably during the mating season.
-On the contrary, other scientists believe that this pachyostosis served to reduce cranial stress on the bones of the skull when biting massive prey.
+According to some paleontologists this structure would be implicated in intraspecific agonistic behaviour, including head-pushing, probably to compete with conspecifics over mating rights during the mating season.
+On the contrary, other scientists believe that these adaptations served to reduce cranial stress on the bones of the skull when biting massive prey.

-Young Anteosaurus started their life with fairly narrow and lean skulls, and as it grew up bones of the skull became progressively thickened (process known as pachyostosis), creating the characteristic robust skull roof of Anteosaurus.
+Young Anteosaurus started their life with fairly narrow and lean skulls, and as they grew up bones of the skull became progressively thickened (a process known as pachyostosis), creating the characteristic robust skull roof of Anteosaurus.
 The study of its inner ear revealed that Anteosaurus was a largely terrestrial, agile predator with highly advanced senses of vision, balance and coordination.
 It was also very fast and would have been able to outrun competitors and prey alike thanks to its advanced adaptations.
 Its body was well-suited to projecting itself forward, both in hunting and evidently in head-butting.

 Anteosaurus and all other dinocephalians became extinct about 260 million years ago in a mass extinction at the end of the Capitanian in which the large Bradysaurian pareiasaurs also disappeared.
-The reasons of this extinction are obscure, although some research have shown a temporal association between the extinction of dinocephalian and an important volcanism event in China (known as the Emeishan Traps).
+The reasons of this extinction are obscure, although some research have shown a temporal association between the extinction of dinocephalians and an important volcanism event in China (known as the Emeishan Traps).